heb2016/mysite_start_session09/README.md

 *myblog/models.py*

-1. Added a metaclass to Categories to make the name in the admin appears as "Categories" instead of "Categorys"
+1. Added a metaclass to Categories to make the name in the admin appear as "Categories" instead of "Categorys"
 2. Added __unicode__ methods to both Post and Category classes